Georgia Aquarium

 Georgia Aquarium is a public aquarium in Atlanta, Georgia, United States.
-It exhibits hundreds of species and thousands of animals across its seven major galleries, all of which reside in more than 11 e6USgal of water.
+The aquarium exhibits hundreds of species and thousands of animals across its seven major galleries, all of which reside in more than 11 e6USgal of water.
 It was the largest aquarium in the world from its opening in 2005 until 2012 when it was surpassed by the S.E.A.
-Aquarium in Singapore and the Chimelong Ocean Kingdom in China; the Georgia Aquarium remains the largest aquarium in the United States and the third largest in the world.
+Aquarium in Singapore and the Chimelong Ocean Kingdom in China; the Georgia Aquarium remains the largest aquarium in the United States and the sixth largest in the world.

-A $250 million donation from the foundation of local businessmen and The Home Depot co-founder Bernard Marcus provided the bulk of the funding needed to build and stock the new facility.
+A $250 million donation from the foundation of local businessman and The Home Depot co-founder Bernard Marcus provided the bulk of the funding needed to build and stock the new facility.

 The aquarium's notable specimens include whale sharks, beluga whales, California sea lions, bottlenose dolphins, manta rays, sea otters, and tiger sharks.
 Its centerpiece is a 6.3 e6USgal whale shark exhibit.

 History

 In November 2001, Bernard Marcus announced his vision of presenting Atlanta with an aquarium that would encourage both education and economic growth.
 After visiting 56 aquariums in 13 countries with his wife, Billi Marcus, he donated $250 million toward what was to become Georgia Aquarium.
-Corporate contributions totaling an additional $40 million allowed the Aquarium to open debt-free.
+Corporate contributions totaling an additional $40 million allowed the aquarium to open debt-free.

 Founding president and executive director of the aquarium, Jeff Swanagan, was brought in as the aquarium's first employee in 2002 and served until 2008.
 He is largely credited with the creation of the aquarium, from the design of the structure to the procurement of animals for the exhibits.